 Key West is a city located in Monroe County Florida.
-It is also the county seat of Monroe County.Key West is currently growing at a rate of 0.67% annually and its population has increased by 2.04% since the most recent census, which recorded a population of 26,444 in 2020.
-Spanning over 7 miles, Key West has a population density of 4,827 people per square mile.
+Key West has a 2023 population of 25,816.
+It is also the county seat of Monroe County.Key West is currently declining at a rate of -1.35% annually and its population has decreased by -3.99% since the most recent census, which recorded a population of 26,890 in 2020.

-The average household income in Key West is $98,784 with a poverty rate of 11.78%.
+The average household income in Key West is $117,210 with a poverty rate of 11.57%.
 The median rental costs in recent years comes to - per month, and the median house value is -.
-The median age in Key West is 42.1 years, 42.1 years for males, and 42.2 years for females.
+The median age in Key West is 44.2 years, 44.1 years for males, and 44.4 years for females.

 Key West includes the island of Key West, part of Stock Island and other nearby islands.
 This city is a popular tourist destination and is known for its stunning beaches and many points of interest.

 Over three-quarters of the population speak English, while over 17% speak Spanish.
 Other languages spoken in Key West include French, German and Italian.

 Key West has seen its share of highs and lows when it comes to its population.
 The city reached over 18,000 residents in 1890 before dropping by over 5%.
 The community began to grow again before declining again in 1920 and 1930.
 This pattern has continued, with the population reaching its peak in 1960.
 While the population was down in 2010, recent data show that it is on the rise again, growing 9.5% since the 2010 census.